Erreur32/nginx-proxy-manager-Bash-API/README.md

 > With the new `V2.0.0`, some command arguments have been changed to be simpler, and need to set `BASE_DIR` variable to store `Tokens` and `Backups`.

 ## Settings
+Optionnal but recommanded, Create config file in the root directory

 Required to edit these 4 variables:

 ```bash